Monday, June 16, 2025

 1/2 t.
 Cumin

-Warm pita bread, cut into wedges and/or fresh vegetables (sliced cucumbers, red bell peppers, carrots, broccoli, etc)
+Warm pita bread, cut into wedges and/or fresh vegetables (sliced cucumbers, red bell peppers, carrots, celery, broccoli, etc.)

 Directions:

-Remove the outer skin.
-This is time-consuming but this what makes the hummus creamy.
+4. Remove the outer skin.
+This takes about 10-15 minutes but this is what makes the hummus super creamy.
 If you leave the skin on, you’ll end up with a grainy texture.
 When the chickpeas are simmering, some of the skins will float to the top, so you can take them out with a strainer.

-When serving, top the hummus with the reserved chickpeas, a drizzle of olive oil, sprinkle of Paprika or Sumac, and the pita bread and/or vegetable.
+7. When serving, top the hummus with the reserved chickpeas, a drizzle of olive oil, sprinkle of Paprika or Sumac, and the pita bread and/or vegetables.

 Note: